talos/nyc-stabilization-unit-counts/README.md

 You'll need the following:

-- Linux, BSD, or MacOSX machine
+- Linux, BSD, or MacOSX machine (or [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10))
 - Python 2.6 or greater (not tested on 3)
 - `virtualenv` or `virtualenvwrapper` (in order to install requirements without using `sudo`